 This easy cherry pineapple dump cake recipe turns out amazing!
 A fruit dessert with only 4 main ingredients and you can add to it like coconut and nuts too.

-I didn’t have a can of crushed pineapple (which is what I would typically use) and like to use what I have on hand so I used these pineapple slices and just cut them into smaller tidbits which worked just fine.
+I didn’t have a can of crushed pineapple (which is what I would typically use).
+So I used these pineapple slices and just cut them into smaller tidbits right in the can, that worked just fine.

 That is what I mean when I say that dump cakes are so versatile!